 The present case likely involves constitutional error.
-Here, the trial judge found at least one that altered the maximum and minimum reasonable sentence even though it had not been placed in the indictment: that he trafficked in about 300 grams of methamphetamine, rather than merely a quantity more than 50 grams.
-See (Record in the Court of Appeals, 78, 102, 109).
+Here, the trial judge found at least one that altered the maximum and minimum reasonable sentence even though it had not been placed in the indictment: that the defendant made a threat of death.
+(Record in the Court of Appeals, 75, 88).
 Because that finding affects the extent of punishment and deterrence necessary in the case, it is essential to any reasonable application of 18 U.S.C. § 3553(a).
 It should have been placed in the indictment.